gnugat/redaktilo/doc/03-reference.md

 }
 ```

-The input parameter is currently an array with at least an entry `file` with the
+The input parameter is currently an array with at least an entry `text` with the
-file to manipulate.
+text to manipulate.

 ### LineInsertAboveCommand

-Inserts the given addition in the given file above the given location.
+Inserts the given addition in the given text above the given location.

 ### LineInsertUnderCommand

-Inserts the given addition in the given file under the given location.
+Inserts the given addition in the given text under the given location.

 ### LineReplaceCommand